 bit of a hoarder so the thought of throwing them away only lasted about a millisecond 8) A few of the bits looked like they could make an interesting something.
 So I grabbed some felt, wire, glue, and a pallet block from the craft cupboard and abandoned my clean-up effort.
 Does that happen to you too?

 How to Turn Broken Bits Into Art

-Once the glue had dried, I played around, moving the wired pottery bits until they looked right.
-I used the basic design principle of odd numbers to try create a more dynamic layout and add visual interest.
+Once the glue dries, play around with all the wired-up pottery bits.
+It helps to get a sense of how to position the bits.
+Use the basic design principle of odd numbers to try to create a more dynamic layout.
+Add visual interest by staggering the bits.
 Often the easiest but most powerful layouts use one strong visual combined with the same alignment and consistent use of color.
-I decided to make the larger broken face the focal point, and then balance the whole layout with the cracked hearts and smaller faces.
-When I was happy I cut the wire shorter and hubby sanded the pallet block for me and gave it a coat of clear wax to seal.
+I decided to make the larger broken face my focal point.
+The smaller hearts and faces were used to add balance.

 I would love to know what you think?
 Have you made a work of art using broken bits?

 If you like the idea of using broken bits to make art, don’t forget to pin it for later.

 Oh and if you’re looking for some of the things we used we’ve got you covered.
 Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us make more amazing crafts to share with you 😉

 And if you prefer to buy rather than DIY, then maybe these beauties will appeal.